use-init/init/docs/extend.md

 ## General

 INIT is built modular so you can extend the project with your own code or plugins.
-As we are using NPM, GruntJS and bower it is straight forward to extend the project with existing components.
+As we are using npm and GruntJS it is straight forward to extend the project with existing components.

 ## Examples